Shamimlytton2024/blood_donation_project/README.md

 ##### Future Features

-    REST API with FastAPI or Flask
+   * REST API with FastAPI or Flask

-    Authentication for staff roles
+   * Authentication for staff roles

-    Dashboard and reporting tools
+  *  Dashboard and reporting tools

-    Donation eligibility checks
+   * Donation eligibility checks

-python app.py
+ ### Contributing

+PRs are welcome!
+Please open an issue first for major changes or feature requests.

+## License

+MIT License